WHAT IS A CABLE Wakeboarding?

 The 2-point system gives the rider many advantages over a full size cable.
 Independently controlled system gives the operator the ability to customize a ride just for you.
 Not only can the speed be controlled for ability level but the cable is meant to be stopped when the rider falls.
 This means less swimming and more riding!
 Riders will no longer incur the swim/walk of shame.
 After a fall, the cable will stop, and the operator will bring the handle to the rider, who will continue the ride from that point in the lake.

-Advanced riders can still perform all of the air tricks that can be done behind a boat or full size cable, and will enjoy the re-riding ability after a fall.
+Advanced riders can still perform all of the air tricks that can be done behind a boat or full size cable, and will enjoy the quick recovery after a fall.